rishi08083/internship-promact-ai-resume-screening-fastapi/README.md

 **c.
 Configure pytesseract in Your Python Script:**

-   - In your Python script in the *services/ocr_handler.py*, specify the path to the Tesseract executable if it's not in your system's PATH:
+   - In your Python script in the *services/ocr_handler.py*, specify the path to the Tesseract executable if it's not in your system's PATH:
      ```python
      import pytesseract